 The Ontario Graduate Scholarship (OGS) program is designed to encourage excellence in graduate studies at the master’s and doctoral levels.
 An Ontario Graduate Scholarship is awarded for one academic year, which may consist of two or three consecutive terms.
 The value of the OGS is $5,000 per term.
 Thus, you may receive $15,000 for three consecutive terms of study.

-The School of Religion can award two (2) Ontario Graduate Scholarships in 2014-15.
+The School of Religion can award one Ontario Graduate Scholarship in 2016-17.

 Applicants who wish to be considered for an OGS will be directed to the Queen’s School of Graduate Studies OGS website.
 There they will find a link to the online Queen's University OGS application, as well as information about the application process.
 Applicants will also have to complete and submit the one page Statement of Interest (mandatory for OGS), the one page list of Awards/Publications (optional), the one page list of Other Significant Accomplishments (optional) and the Application Checklist (mandatory).
 These forms will be available from the Queen’s SGS OGS website and applicants will email them directly to the department/program to which they have applied.
 Since applicants will also submit an Application for Admission to Graduate Studies they will not need to provide additional letters of reference or transcripts in support of the OGS application.